-- In next page, you can either select API from exchange or create a new API.
+- In the next page, you can either select API from the exchange or create a new API.
 Give the appropriate name and asset type based on your API.
 For this blog, I selected HTTP API.
-I'm going to interface JSON Typicode API and managing it.
+I'm going to interface JSON Typicode API and manage it.
 Click Next to continue.

 - API manager deploys the API to the flex gateway, and it will apply the API configuration to the flex gateway.